The Zizek vs Peterson Debate: Why nobody lost and we all won

 Much of the post-2014 left justifies its radical positions by describing the every day Western world as a hell on earth, where the fires of inequality burn innocent victims through the ignorance and complicity of every part of the political spectrum that isn’t leftist.
 This left regularly accuses its opponents of promoting everything from transgender genocide to the destruction of planet earth, all the while using mental health stats to blur the distinction between disagreeing with the left, and committing an act of violence that should be punished the way violence is punished.

 In other words, by 2016, much of the left and the mainstream had become something like Diet Fascism.
 Anti-fascism was no longer feasible for them, as their ideologies had descended into tribalism, paranoia, authoritarian uses of language, prohibitions of essential freedoms and rights, the glorification of the state, and a howl of despair at the state of modern civilisation.
-Many believe our civilisation encourages the privileged to destroy the important egalitarian values of Western culture through sneaky manifestations of decadence and vice.
-Here, mainstream ideology isn’t all that different to what’s in Mein Kampf.
+Today, mainstream ideology, rather than merely the left, tells us our civilisation encourages the privileged to destroy the important egalitarian values of Western culture through sneaky manifestations of decadence and vice.
+Here, the mainstream isn’t all that different to what’s in Mein Kampf.
 But it is a kind of diet version of that book, because instead of scapegoating minorities, it scapegoats and vilifies the majority, the majority’s democratic freedoms and rights, and the distribution mechanisms responsible for most people living so much better than they did in either 1800 or 1900.
+Here, the mainstream is very much taking its cues from the post-2014 left.
 Unlike Mein Kampf, post-2014 leftism often pays lip service to the mainstream left of the 20th century; the very politics which stood in opposition to fascism.
 Yet this lip service is laughably unconvincing.

 If Hitler, say, in 1923 decided to abandon the Nazi party and become a Leftist, he would not have been a Leftist that fitted comfortably with either the socialist left of the early 20th century, or the new left of the late 1960s.
 Hitler’s leftism would have been closer to the most vocal voices in the mainstream left of 2019.
 This of course, is not to claim that the modern left is anywhere near as bad as Hitler.
 But it is to point out that Hitler and much of the modern left share the same temperamental attitudes.
 Zizek’s temperament is closer to Jordan Peterson.
 But unlike Zizek, Jordan Peterson is not a Leftist.
 He does not identify with a movement which has transformed from a largely benevolent force calling for social safety nets and individual freedoms, to a hodgepodge of bigotry, paranoid sociology, and an apocalyptic John the Baptist hatred of day to day life.